00-eight/Graveyard-Tools/README.md

 # Graveyard-Tools
+This repository will be assorted list of tools intended for use by IT Pro's to resolve specific issues.

 ## reg_lang.ps1
 This is a script to purge references to language packs that are not installed that got incorrectly placed into the servicing components.